digitalservicebund/useid-backend-service/doc/adr/0016-use-spring-mvc-instead-of-webflux.md

 The team has to navigate a complex project context:

 - Complex political stakeholder landscape → short planning horizons, frequently shifting vision and goals.
-- Developers need to do participate in frequent product discovery work, incl. understanding where we fit into the existing landscape of technology & service providers.
+- Developers need to participate in frequent product discovery work, incl. understanding where we fit into the existing landscape of technology & service providers.
 - Direct engagement of developers with sophisticated technical stakeholders: BSI, CCC, D-Trust, Adesso, etc.
 - Complex landscape of domain-specific technical requirements: eID Technische Richtlinien, EIDAS, NKB, etc.
 - Limited team experience with the hosting platform: ArgoCD, Terraform, Kubernetes.